 Then what should you do to prevent and get help in case of cyberstalking?
 Keep the phone number of the cyber cells ready.
 You know you are going to be a victim one day so be ready and seek help.
 Never let anyone get on your nerves.
 That is to say, do not wait and allow the stalker to spoil your health – physical or mental… or to achieve their aim to defaming you in public and giving you a hard time.
 Stop it as soon as it begins.
 Warn them and if they don’t oblige, take action.
 And most importantly, don’t get angry or scared.
 Stay calm and composed and then decide on a plan of action.

 Once you feel someone is stalking you, collect evidence and call the cyber police in your city.
 The more evidence you have with you, the better.
 Evidence, in this case, could be the emails, screenshots of posted messages, tweets, status updates, images posted on blogs or the entire blogs.
 Take screenshots instead of just noting down the URL.
 Take fullscreen screenshots as you have to show that they were indeed online and that you did not fabricate the evidence using your own personal collection.

 How to report Cyber Stalking

 The local police stations are supposed to help with cybercrimes too so you can file a complaint with them.
 They’ll pass on your complaint to the cybercrime cell.
 In case you wish to take more action, you can also report the cyberstalking to IC3 website if you live in the US.

-For India, the local police stations do not do much for cyber stalking.
-There is a provision in the constitution, but most of the police stations are not yet equipped to take action against cyber-crimes.
-You can, however, find out your city police’s handles on Twitter and complaint there.
-You should also send a complaint to one of these cyber-crime cells when reporting in India.
+In India, the local police stations do not do much for cyber stalking.
+There is a provision in the constitution, but most police stations are not yet equipped to take action against cyber crimes.
+You can, however, find out your city police’s handles on Twitter and complaints there.
+For reporting cyber crimes in India, contact the following address: